 - (a) Project development costs must be reasonable, as specified in UMR Section 8311(a) and (b).
-The limits on development costs specified in UMR Section 8311 shall apply, except that: - (1) For related party sales, property acquisition prices may be set at levels that allow for recovery of verified holding costs and the assumption of existing debt.
-However, any proceeds realized by the seller, above their costs, shall be contributed back to, and remain with, the Project. - (2) The amount of funds set aside, borrowed, or applied to cover future land lease payments must be discounted to the present value of these payments. - (b) The limits on Developer Fee specified in UMR Section 8312 shall apply, except that: - (1) UMR Section 8312(a), (c), and (d) shall not apply. - (2) For non-tax credit new construction projects, the total Developer Fee shall not exceed the following: - (A) For Projects with 49 or fewer Restricted Units (excluding units restricted at levels above 60 percent of AMI): the greater of \$40,000 per Restricted/Manager's Unit or \$1,200,000; - (B) For Projects with between 50 and 100 Restricted Units (excluding units restricted at levels above 60 percent of AMI): \$2,200,000; and - (C) For Projects with more than 100 Restricted Units (excluding units restricted at levels above 60 percent of AMI): \$2,200,000 plus \$20,000 per Restricted Unit in excess of 100 up to a maximum of \$3,500,000.
+The limits on development costs specified in UMR Section 8311 shall apply, except that: - (1) For related party sales, property acquisition prices may be set at levels that allow for recovery of verified holding costs, the assumption of existing debt, and the maximization of acquisition tax credits.
+However, any proceeds realized by the seller, above their costs, shall be contributed back to, and remain with, the Project. - (2) The amount of funds set aside, borrowed, or applied to cover future land lease payments must be discounted to the present value of these payments. - (b) The limits on Developer Fee specified in UMR Section 8312 shall apply, except that: - (1) UMR Section 8312(d) shall not apply. - (2) For non-tax credit new construction projects, the total Developer Fee shall not exceed the following: - (A) For Projects with 49 or fewer Restricted Units (excluding units restricted at levels above 60 percent of AMI): the greater of \$40,000 per Restricted/Manager's Unit or \$1,200,000;

+- (B) For Projects with between 50 and 100 Restricted Units (excluding units restricted at levels above 60 percent of AMI): \$2,200,000; and - (C) For Projects with more than 100 Restricted Units (excluding units restricted at levels above 60 percent of AMI): \$2,200,000 plus \$20,000 per Restricted Unit in excess of 100 up to a maximum of \$3,500,000.
 The Developer Fee in excess of \$2,200,000 must be deferred.
-Payment of deferred Developer Fee shall be in compliance with UMR Section 8314. - (3) For projects utilizing four percent tax credits, Developer Fee payments shall not exceed the amount that may be included in project costs pursuant to Title 4 CCR, Section 10327(c)(2)(B); and - (4) If an Emerging Developer or a Community-Based Developer relies on a co-Applicant to qualify for funding outside of the funding target, then such eligible Sponsor shall have its allowable total Developer Fee increased according to the following: - (A) For non-tax credit projects, an increase of \$300,000 over the limits set forth in (b)(2) (a)-(c) above.
-Additionally, for projects with more than 100 units as defined above in (b)(2)(C), the Developer Fee paid from sources may increase up to \$2,640,000. - (B) For projects utilizing four percent tax credits, an increase consistent with Title 4 CCR, Section 10327(c)(2)(E), if eligible pursuant to that section.

-(c) Except where required to secure local government approvals essential to completion of the Project, or where necessary to receive tax credits for historic preservation, construction materials and amenities not typically found in modestly designed rental housing are ineligible costs.
+Payment of deferred Developer Fee shall be in compliance with UMR Section 8314. - (3) For projects utilizing four percent tax credits, Developer Fee payments shall not exceed the amount that may be included in project costs pursuant to Title 4 CCR, Section 10327(c)(2)(B); and - (4) Joint Ventures or co-Sponsors that include a Tribal Entity or an Emerging Developer that rely on a partner to meet the experience requirements of an eligible Sponsor (this does not include contracting without co-ownership pursuant to section 7303(d)(3) MHP Guidelines), shall have their allowable total Developer Fee increased according to the following: - (A) For non-tax credit projects, an increase of \$300,000 over the limits set forth in (b)(2) (a)-(c) above.
+Additionally, for projects with more than 100 units as defined above in (b)(2)(C), the Developer Fee paid from sources may increase up to \$2,640,000. - (B) For projects utilizing four percent tax credits, an increase consistent with Title 4 CCR, Section 10327(c)(2)(E), if eligible pursuant to that section. - (c) Except where required to secure local government approvals essential to completion of the Project, or where necessary to receive tax credits for historic preservation, construction materials and amenities not typically found in modestly designed rental housing are ineligible costs.